-The longest edge will be reduced to the equivalent dimension size defined.
-For example, a portrait image of width 1000, height 2000, treated with the max dimensions 1000×500 (landscape) would result in the image shrunk so the height was 500 pixels and the width 250.
+The longest edge will be reduced to the matching dimension specified.
+For example, a portrait image of width 1000 and height 2000, treated with the max-1000x500 rule (a landscape layout) would result in the image being shrunk so the height was 500 pixels and the width was 250.